Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Park Street Pasta & Wine

-This South Melbourne neighbourhood osteria pays homage to the Italian tradition of ‘fatto a mano‘, or, pasta 'made by hand’ — and would you really have it any other way?
-The light, relaxed décor of Park Street Pasta & Wine lets the food do the talking, with a seasonal menu inspired by the 20 different regions of Italy.
-The freshly made pasta dishes have included veal and wild rabbit agnolotti with sage butter and Spring Bay mussels tagliatelle with heirloom zucchini, all made from the best local Victorian and Australian produce.
+This South Melbourne neighbourhood osteria pays homage to the Italian tradition of ‘fatto a mano’—pasta made by hand—and really, would you have it any other way?
+The light, relaxed décor at Park Street Pasta & Wine allows the food to take centre stage, with a seasonal menu inspired by the 20 regions of Italy.
+Freshly made pasta dishes have included veal and wild rabbit agnolotti with sage butter, and Spring Bay mussels tagliatelle with heirloom zucchini, all crafted from the finest local Victorian and Australian produce.

 268 Park Street, South Melbourne